Dawson-ma/Speaker-Classification/README.md

 # Speaker Classification

-This project focuses on the classification of speakers in speech signals.
+Performing classification of speakers in speech signals.
 The model has achieved a remarkable accuracy rate of **97.06%** on the task, ranking in the **top 6% out of 1000 teams**.

 ## Data Preprocessing